ingo/ingo.github.io/_recipes/asparagus_and_herb_lasagna.md

 ---
 author: Martha Rose Shulman
 category: Entrees
-description: A delightful lasagna recipe filled with the goodness of asparagus and a mix of fresh herbs.
+description: This lasagna puts a springtime twist on a classic comfort food by incorporating fresh asparagus and mixed herbs into the usual ricotta filling.
+The bright green layers add beautiful color and vegetal flavor that pairs wonderfully with the tomato sauce and melted mozzarella.
 image: asparagus_and_herb_lasagna.jpg
 original_title: Asparagus and Herb Lasagna
 size: 6 servings